 Generally, you undergo Pilates therapy as part of group sessions.
 Interacting with peers in recovery is valuable.
 It enables you to undo self-imposed isolation.
 Besides that, you work on building social interactions without involving drugs or alcohol.

 This process prepares you for program graduation.
 You relearn how to relate to peers in a variety of settings.
 Concurrently, you develop an enjoyable structure for your day that includes exercise.
-Furthermore, combine it with the lessons you learned in nutritional counseling for best results.
+Furthermore, combine it with the lessons you learned in nutritional counseling for the best results.

 Even if you hesitate about participating in Pilates therapy right now, see how it could benefit you in recovery.
 Crestview Recovery addiction specialists standby to answer your questions.
 Moreover, an intake counselor can verify your insurance coverage right now.
-Finally, dial 866.262.0531 to begin your recovery journey.
+Finally, call 866.262.0531 to begin your recovery journey.